Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

 \subsection{Modifications}

 There are two modifications of the main theorem.
-One is the gluing with an almost isometry as in \cite[1.4]{MY:lip}.
-Recall that there is an almost isometry between closed domains of strained parts of two close Alexandrov spaces (Theorem \ref{thm:reg}; see \cite[\S2.3]{MY:lip} or \cite{BGP} for the definition and properties of strainers).
+One is the gluing with an almost isometry as in \cite[1.4]{MY:lip} (asked by John Lott).
+For $\epsilon>0$ small, an \textit{$\epsilon$-almost isometry} between metric spaces means a bi-Lipschitz homeomorphism with Lipschitz constants $1\pm\epsilon$.
+Recall that there exists an almost isometry between closed subsets of the strained parts of two nearby Alexandrov spaces (Theorem \ref{thm:reg}; see \cite[\S2.3]{MY:lip} for the definition and properties of strainers).